Strong $(\delta,n)$-complements for semi-stable morphisms: Preliminary results

 \subsection{Theory of complements}

 In this subsection, we give the basic definitions related to the theory of complements.
-We will start by defining varieties of relative Fano type, which is the class of varieties of interest for this work.
+We will start by defining varieties of relative Fano-type, which is the class of varieties of interest for this work.

 \begin{definition} {\em Let $X\rightarrow Z$ be a projective morphism between quasi-projective varieties.
-We say that $X$ is of {\em Fano type} over $Z$, if there exists a boundary $B$ on $X$ such that $(X,B)$ is a klt pair and $-(K_X+B)$ is big and nef over $Z$.
-It is known that if $X$ is of Fano type over $Z$, then any minimal model program over $Z$ for a divisor $D$ on $X$ terminates~\cite[Corollary 1.3.2]{BCHM}. } \end{definition}
+We say that $X$ is of {\em Fano-type} over $Z$ if there exists a boundary $B$ on $X$ such that $(X,B)$ is a klt pair and $-(K_X+B)$ is nef and big over $Z$.
+It is known that if $X$ is of Fano-type over $Z$, then any minimal model program over $Z$ for a divisor $D$ on $X$ terminates~\cite[Corollary 1.3.2]{BCHM}. } \end{definition}